Autogenesis: A Self-Evolving Agent Protocol: Autogenesis Protocol

 \subsection{Layer 2: Self-Evolution Protocol Layer (SEPL)}

-The Self-Evolution Protocol Layer (SEPL) establishes a control-theoretic formalism for agentic system evolution.
-It conceptualizes the continuous improvement of an agentic system as a generalized optimization problem defined over a heterogeneous state space.
-Formally, SEPL models evolutionary dynamics as a state transition function governed by a strictly typed operator algebra.

-By mediating all state mutations through standardized RSPL interfaces, the protocol guarantees that evolution is traceable, reversible, and safe-by-construction.
-While this paper focuses on the reflection-driven optimizer as the primary instantiation, our implementation also supports other optimization strategies, including TextGrad~\citep{yuksekgonul2025optimizing}, GRPO~\citep{shao2024deepseekmath}, and Reinforce++~\citep{hu2025reinforce++}, utilizing the same state manipulation primitives.
-Further details on these alternative implementations are provided in \cref{sec:appendix-self-evolution-protocol-layer}.
+The Self-Evolution Protocol Layer (SEPL) formalizes agentic system evolution as a generalized optimization problem over a heterogeneous state space, modeling evolutionary dynamics as a state transition function governed by a strictly typed operator algebra.
+By mediating all state mutations through standardized RSPL interfaces, SEPL guarantees that evolution is traceable, reversible, and safe-by-construction.
+While this paper focuses on the reflection-driven optimizer as the primary instantiation, the same state manipulation primitives also accommodate textual-gradient methods such as TextGrad~\citep{yuksekgonul2025optimizing} and reinforcement learning approaches such as GRPO~\citep{shao2024deepseekmath} and Reinforce++~\citep{hu2025reinforce++}.